 - 1 member representing the MAPO Townships (Belgrade, LeRay, Lime, Mankato, & South Bend)

-For more information on these entities and their partnerships to the MAPO, please review the MAPO’s Joint Powers Agreement.
+For more information on these entities and their partnerships as they relate to MAPO, please review the MAPO Joint Powers Agreement.

 Funding & Budget